alegradi/linux_cheat_sheets/docker/docker.md

 docker run docker.io/"container_name"  (to run a container downloaded from dockerhub)
 docker run -it "container_name"  (to run it with an interactive shell)

+docker log -f "id"  (to follow the logs of a docker container)

 ## Image management
 docker images == docker image list
 docker image ls  (to show currently downloaded images)